Women's Premier League

 More and more schools across Scotland are offering girls-only cricket.
 The Schools Week of Cricket has a day dedicated to girls-only cricket, with tournaments catering for primary school girls and secondary school girls, with the option of soft ball and hardball teams.

-If you are interested in offering girls-only cricket at your school, or, if you are a club wishing to support your local school with a girls team, get in touch with our Women and Girls' Participation Manager, Rosy Ryan.
+If you are interested in offering girls-only cricket at your school, or, if you are a club wishing to support your local school with a girls team, get in touch with our Women and Girls Development Manager, Rosy Ryan.

 All Stars and Dynamos Cricket